leekarensl/leekarensl.github.io/_posts/2022-08-04-predicting-customer-loyalty.md

 *Permutation Importance* is often preferred over *Feature Importance* which can at times inflate the importance of numerical features.
 Both are useful, and in most cases will give fairly similar results.

-Let's put them both in place, and plot the results...
+We put them both in place, and plotted the results:

 <br>
 ```python